The age of 4K Blu-ray is here, delivering the best video quality of any in-home format to date.

 We have chosen the following discs from the hundreds available so far.
 These movies not only show off the capabilities of your brand-new television, they're also good.
 (Well, we liked them, at least.)

 All of these titles include the 4K disc as well as the standard 1080p Blu-ray copy in the package.
 To watch the 4K version you'll need a 4K TV and a 4K Blu-ray player, such as the Sony UBP-X800.
 All of the 4K discs also include HDR (high dynamic range) information, and when watched on a compatible HDR TV they can look noticeably better than standard Blu-ray.

-If there's one title that looms large over other 4K releases this year so far, it's the BBC's "Planet Earth II."
-Shot mostly in 4K and complete with HDR effects, the latest installment of this series features all of the stunning footage you'd expect from the award-winning team behind the original and "Life."
+If there's one title that looms large over other 4K releases recently, it's the BBC's Planet Earth II.
+Shot mostly in 4K and complete with HDR effects, the latest installment of this series features all of the stunning footage you'd expect from the award-winning team behind the original and Life.
 And of course it's narrated by David Attenborough.